 55 City of Cape Town.
 2010.
-Evaluation of Developable Land within Urban Edge and compact city with mixed-use zoning areas close to public transport nodes, which will bring residents closer to their places of work and will offer opportunities to break down social barriers.
+Evaluation of Developable Land within Urban Edge

+The City has formulated several programmes, such as the informal upgrade strategy, the backyard improvement strategy and, most recently, the urbanisation strategy. and compact city with mixed-use zoning areas close to public transport nodes, which will bring residents closer to their places of work and will offer opportunities to break down social barriers.